Local systems and vanishing Maslov class: Boundary paths have finite length

 \section{Boundary paths have finite length}

 In this appendix we prove a few lemmas about the moduli spaces of discs used when defining Floer complexes.
 We only consider mapping spaces and moduli spaces which occur in the paper.

-\begin{lemma} Let $\bM$ be one of the solution spaces of pseudo-holormorphic discs $u : D^2 \to W$ with marked points and Lagrangian boundary conditions used in the paper.
-Then the map $\bM \to C^\infty(D^2,W)$ well defined and continuous. \end{lemma}
+\begin{lemma} Let $\bM$ be one of the solution spaces of pseudo holomorphic discs $u : D^2 \to W$ with marked points and Lagrangian boundary conditions used in the paper.
+Then the map $\bM \to C^\infty(D^2,W)$ is well defined and continuous. \end{lemma}

 \begin{proof} This is standard elliptical boot-strapping. \end{proof}

 For any smooth map $u:D^2 \to W$ and two points $x,y\in S^1$ we may consider the path from $u(x)$ to $u(y)$ defined by $u$ restricted to the arc on the boundary that goes positively from $x$ to $y$.
 This we may reparametrize to an arc length parametrized path and this is continuous in the $C^\infty$ topology.
 This thus defines a map $\bM \to \tltr{u(x)}{\PP W}{u(y)}$.